ga4gh/cat-vrs/docs/source/value_object_descriptor/vrs_descriptors.rst

 Variation Descriptor
 ####################
-This descriptor is intended as an abstract class for `Variation`_ value objects.
+This descriptor is intended as an abstract class for `VRS Variation`_ value objects.
 In addition to the attributes inherited from its :ref:`value_object_descriptor` parent class, the *Variation Descriptor* has the following attributes: